Nutrition and weight changes that signal trouble

 The Bigger Picture

-The weight loss starts to show in other ways.
+Visible weight loss in the face and neck is a serious clinical indicator, not a cosmetic concern.
 Their face changes.
 Faces are held up by fat under the skin, and when that disappears, you can see the skull more clearly.
 Their cheekbones become prominent.
 Their jaw looks sharper.
 Their neck looks longer and thinner.
-This can happen relatively quickly, a loss of ten or fifteen pounds, and it can be striking.
+This can happen relatively quickly with a loss of ten or fifteen pounds, and it can be striking.
 People might compliment them on looking thinner, not realizing it's not intentional.
 Your parent might even appreciate the compliments because they remember a time when they wanted to lose weight, and maybe they think this is somehow good.

-But along with the weight loss comes a loss of energy.
+Along with the weight loss comes a loss of energy.
 Your parent has less stamina.
 Climbing stairs is harder.
 Walking to the mailbox leaves them winded.
 They get tired earlier in the evening.
 They might sleep more but feel less rested.
-They might have less interest in activities they used to enjoy.
 This is partly the weight loss itself, which means their body is working less efficiently.
 But it's also usually a sign that something else is going on.
-The body is trying to tell you something.
+Research published in the Journal of the American Geriatrics Society found that unintentional weight loss in adults over 65 is associated with increased mortality, increased disability, and higher rates of institutionalization, independent of the underlying cause.

 Wound healing slows down too.
 If your parent gets a cut or a scrape or has surgery, it takes longer to heal.
 If they have a pressure sore developing, it gets worse instead of better.
 This is one of the clearest signs that nutrition is insufficient.
 The body simply doesn't have what it needs to repair itself.
 You might not notice this unless your parent tells you about it or you see it directly, but if you hear them mention that something isn't healing the way it should, that's worth taking seriously.